Uatilla/Uatilla/README.md

 ### 42 Common Core

 - [Libft](https://github.com/Uatilla/42Porto_Libft) -> This project is about coding a C library.
-It will contain a lot of general purpose functions your programs will rely upon.
+It will contain a lot of general-purpose functions your programs will rely upon.
 - [Ft_printf](https://github.com/Uatilla/42Porto_Ft_printf) -> Because ft_putnbr() and ft_putstr() aren't enough.
 - [Get_next_line](https://github.com/Uatilla/42Porto_Get_next_line) -> Reading a line from a fd is way too tedious.
 - [Minitalk](https://github.com/Uatilla/42Porto_Minitalk) -> The purpose of this project is to code a small data exchange program using UNIX signals.